-The Energy Information Administration (EIA), a statistical information clearinghouse for the federal government, prepares and compiles much of this data and will be a major resource for information.
+The Energy Information Administration (EIA), a statistical information clearinghouse for the federal government, prepares and compiles much of this data and is a major resource for relevant information.
 Other information is industry- or location-specific and must be obtained directly from the source.
-Categories of data will include a timeline of usage by source and sector, details of raw material supply, system of volume throughput, material storage volumes and capacities and transportation providers and routes.
-Energy emergency plan data may be comparable to or overlap other more general energy plan data, but it will typically differ due to the focus being on provider and the response to emergencies.
+Categories of data include a timeline of usage by source and sector, details of raw material supply, system of volume throughput, material storage volumes and capacities, and transportation providers and routes.
+Energy emergency plan data may be comparable to or overlap with other more general energy plan data, but it will typically differ due to the focus being on provider and the response to emergencies.
 Portions of the data released will often need to be general in nature in order not to reveal specific critical assets.

-For the ease of use of the Plan, and not to encumber it, critical data is included in section 6.0-Energy Commodities.
+For the ease of use of the ESP, critical data is included in section 6.0-Energy Commodities.
 This will allow for quick retrieval of vital information in times of energy emergencies.
-Other necessary, but less critical, information will be included in the Plan's appendices.
+Other necessary, but less critical, information will be included in the ESP's appendices.